lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

       Zone Mean Air Temperature, !- Output:Variable Name TRooMea;                   !- FMU Variable Name

 Along with the FMU's output definition, the
-EnergyPlus output variable which corresponds to the FMU output needs to be specified in the idf file:
+EnergyPlus output variable which corresponds to the FMU output needs to be specified in the IDF file:

    .. code-block:: text